NamesMT/starter-fullstack/INIT_PROMPT.md

 <!--
+(EXECUTE THIS PREREQUISITE FIRST THING UPON RECEIVING THE PROMPT, DO NOT LOAD MEMORY BANK AND PROCESS USER INPUT BEFOREHAND, IF THE MEMORY BANK IS ALREADY ACTIVE, DROP OR IGNORE THE MEMORY BANK CONTEXT)
 ROO PREREQUISITE INSTRUCTIONS:
-Before loading the memory bank and processing user input or the steps below, perform the following:
-1. Identify the Current Working Directory (CWD) of this project.
+1. Identify the absolute directory path where this project resides.
 2. Search all files within the `.roo/` directory (specifically `system-prompt-*` files).
-3. Replace all instances of the hardcoded path `/home/mine/starter-monorepo` with the identified CWD.
+3. Replace ALL occurrences of the hardcoded path `/home/mine/starter-monorepo` within those files with path identified in step 1.
-4. AFTER completing the path replacement, proceed to parse user-provided configuration values (if any) and load the Memory Bank (if present).
+4. ONLY AFTER step 3 is completed, proceed to parse user-provided configuration values (if any) and load the Memory Bank (if present).
 -->
 <!--
 ROO EXECUTION OPTIMIZATION INSTRUCTION: